-A: We will hold the Annual Meeting entirely online via live webcast on Friday, May 15, 2020, at 3:00 p.m., Pacific Daylight Time.
+A: We will hold the Annual Meeting entirely online via live webcast on Friday, May 27, 2022, at 3:00 p.m., Pacific Daylight Time.
 You will not be able to physically attend the Annual Meeting.
+The webcast will begin promptly at 3:00 p.m.
+You are encouraged to access the Annual Meeting early and provide sufficient time for online check-in, which will begin 15 minutes before the Annual Meeting commences.
+Technical assistance will be available to assist with any difficulties encountered while accessing the Annual Meeting beginning 30 minutes prior to the meeting through the end of the meeting.